VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

      Interval for checking for changes in '-rule' or '-notifier.config' files.
 By default, the checking is disabled.
 Send SIGHUP signal in order to force config check for changes.
   -datasource.appendTypePrefix
      Whether to add type prefix to -datasource.url based on the query type.
 Set to true if sending different query types to the vmselect URL.
+  -datasource.applyIntervalAsTimeFilter
+     Only work for victoriaLogs rules.
+Whether to apply the evaluation interval as the time filter for the rules. (default false)
   -datasource.basicAuth.password string
      Optional basic auth password for -datasource.url -datasource.basicAuth.passwordFile string